ChrisCummins/msc-thesis/docs/Log.md

 1. Compiler optimisations.
 By using predefined patterns, it may be possible to further optimise performance by exploiting compile time (i.e. static) optimisations.

+Possible MSc project idea:

+Algorithmic skeletons offer flexible, generic patterns of computation, yet their coordination logic is *inflexible*.
+This means that it could be possible to invoke a skeleton in such a way that it would execute in significantly *sub-optimal* time by simply supplying muscle functions that do not fit with this inflexible model.

+For example, in a divide and conquer skeleton, it may be assumed that the `merge` muscle is a computationally intensive task, whereas the `solve` muscle is comparatively cheap.
+The skeleton author may then choose to parallelise execution of `merge` muscles, leaving the `solve` muscles sequential.
+By instantiating this skeleton with a computationally intensive `solve` muscle but a lightweight `merge` muscle, the benefits of parallelising the `merge` muscle would be negated.

+The solution:

+* For each *unit* of parallelism (e.g. muscle function, recursion, etc), assign a *weight*.
+The purpose of the weight is to provide an indicator of the amount of *work done* by a unit.
+This could either be a fixed constant value, or could depend on the size of input parameters.
+* Use these assigned weights to determine *if* if it is profitable to parallelise a unit, or invoke it sequentially.
+A static heuristic could compare the weight of the unit against the cost of parallelistation (e.g. creating a new thread, or distributing the task).
+* It would be easy to evaluate at compile time whether a unit will operate in fixed time or not.
+* If the work done by a unit is constant, then the decision on whether to parallelise or not could be performed statically at compile time.
+* If the work done depends on the size of the input parameters, then it could be expressed using the standard notation for time complexity.
+Decisions on whether or not to parallelise would have to be made at run-time.
+* An alternative method of assigning weights to a function could be by actually measuring the system clock during run-time.
+This could give a reasonable approximation for units which are executed repeatedly, allowing the skeleton to build up a profile of the unit weights over the course of a program's lifetime.